-In Part 2 of this 4-part series on blue-green algae, Lieutenant Colonel and veterinarian Dr. Eileen Jenkins describes the key symptoms we should be on the look out for and what to do when we suspect our dog may have been exposed.
+In this 4-part series a few trusted experts will be joining us to help us get clear on the facts surrounding the recent deaths caused by blue-green algae and what you need to know to keep your dog safe when responding to call-outs.
+In Part 2 Lieutenant Colonel (Retired) and veterinarian Dr. Eileen Jenkins joins walks us through the key symptoms we should be on the look out for and what to do when suspect our dog may have had an exposure.

 How does blue-green algae affect search dogs?

-Search dogs most likely are exposed during a training exercise or call out when they wade or swim in warm surface waters – ponds, lakes or streams.
-Exposure is most common in summer months when the water temperature rises above 20° Celcius (68° Fahrenheit), and in still or slow-moving waters (read Part 1 for more details).
+Search dogs most likely are exposed by wading or swimming in warm surface waters – ponds, lakes or streams.
+Exposure is most common in summer months, when the water temperature rises to above 20 degrees Celsius, and in still or slow-moving waters.
 Dogs are exposed by swallowing contaminated water or from licking their paws or fur after swimming or wading in contaminated water.

-The most common blue-green algae toxins cause rapid and usually fatal liver failure.
+The most common blue-green algae toxins, called microcystins, cause rapid and usually fatal liver failure.
 Another group of toxins, anatoxins, cause neurologic symptoms and death.

 What symptoms should a handler be looking out for?

 Signs of exposure depend on the type of toxin ingested and include:

 - Vomiting or diarrhea (sometimes bloody or tarry)